kangxxie/ParkEASE_BE/README.md

 The backend handles all business logic, data persistence, authentication, and authorization, exposing well-defined endpoints for parking spot discovery, reservation management, user authentication, and ticket validation.
 It implements enterprise-grade security with JWT-based authentication and follows industry best practices for RESTful API design.

+Both a desktop and a mobile view are available.

 ## Key Features

 ### Authentication & Security